miklevin/MikeLev.in/_posts/2022-08-17-a-day-in-the-life-of-an-seo-serps-python-pandas-semrush.md

 headline: "Exploring the World of SEO: A Day in My Life of Code and Analysis"
 description: Today, I'm embarking on a scavenger hunt to find the code I used the last time I did this project.
 I'm using Python to extract information from a database file, transform it into a usable format, and export it as a CSV file and an Excel xlsx file.
 I'm also using regex and tldextract to extract the domain from the search results.
 Finally, I'm using a bulk keyword analysis tool and a pivot table to organize the data.
 keywords: SEO, SERPs, Python, Pandas, SEMRush, Database, CSV, Excel, xlsx, Regex, tldextract, Bulk Keyword Analysis, Pivot Table, Scavenger Hunt, Virtual Desktops, SQLite, Extract_serps, Tuple, List, Dataframe, Google Sheet
-categories: sqlite, excel, csv, python, database, seo
+categories: seo, excel, csv, sqlite, database, python
 layout: post
 ---